lowRISC/opentitan/hw/top_earlgrey/doc/index.md

 The next stage - a boot loader stored in embedded flash memory - is the first piece of code that is not hard-coded into the silicon of the device, and thus must be signature checked.
 The ROM executes this signature check by implementing a RSA-check algorithm on the full contents of the boot loader.
 The details of this check will come at a later date.
-For verification execute-time reasons, this RSA check will be overridable in the FPGA and verification platforms (details also TBD).
+For verification execute-time reasons, this RSA check will be overridable in the FPGA and verification platforms (details TBD).
 This is part of the *Secure Boot Process* that will be detailed in a security section in the future.

 Earl Grey contains 512kB of emulated embedded-flash (e-flash) memory for code storage.
 This is intended to house the boot loader mentioned above, as well as the operating system and application that layers on top.
-For the 0.5 version the expectation is that the operating system will be very lightweight, and the "application" will be simple proof of concept code to show that the chip can do.
+At this time there is no operating system provided; applications are simple proof of concept code to show that the chip can do with a bare-metal framework.
-One example will be validation code that tests the validity and stability of the full chip environment itself.

 Embedded-flash is the intended technology for a silicon design implementing the full OpenTitan device.
 It has interesting and challenging parameters that are unique to the technology that the silicon is implemented in.
-Earl Grey, as an FPGA-only proof of concept, will model these parameters in its emulation of the memory in order to prepare for the replacement with the silicon flash macros that will come.
+Earl Grey, as an FPGA proof of concept, will model these parameters in its emulation of the memory in order to prepare for the replacement with the silicon flash macros that will come.
 This includes the read-speeds, the page-sized erase and program interfaces, the two-bank update scheme, and the non-volatile nature of the memory.
 Since by definition these details can't be finalized until a silicon technology node is chosen, these can only be emulated in the FPGA environment.
 We will choose parameters that are considered roughly equivalent of the state of the art embedded-flash macros on the market today.

-Details on how e-flash memory is used by software will be detailed in the Secure Boot Process and Software sections that follow.
+Details on how e-flash memory is used by software will be detailed in future Secure Boot Process and Software sections over time.

 The intent is for the contents of the embedded flash code to survive FPGA reset as it would as a NVM in silicon.
-How this functions in FPGA is TBD.
-Loading of the FPGA with initial content, or updating with new content, is also TBD at this time.
+Loading of the FPGA with initial content, or updating with new content, is described in other software specifications.
-The SPI device peripheral is intended as a method to bulk-load e-flash memory.
+The SPI device peripheral is provided as a method to bulk-load e-flash memory.
 The processor debug port (via JTAG) is also available for code loading.
-Details will follow.
+See those specifications for more details.

 Also included is a 64kB scratch pad SRAM available for data storage (stack, heap, etc.) by the Ibex processor.
-It is also available for code storage, but that is not its intended purpose.
+It is also available for code storage, though that is not its intended purpose.

 The base address of the ROM, Flash, and SRAM are given in the address map section later in this document.